zencart/documentation/content/user/first_steps/glossary.md

 - Template Files - The individual files which provide the customization for the site.
 See [Default files, template default and overrides](/user/first_steps/overrides/).
 - VPS - a hosting configuration that puts you on your own dedicated server.
 See [Hosting and Domain concepts](/user/first_steps/hosting/).
 - Webroot - The top level folder that is visible to someone using a web browser.
 See [how do I install Zen Cart](/user/first_steps/how_do_i_install/).
-- Webserver - the computer associated with your hosting account that runs your website *or* the program on that hosting account that serves webpages (e.g. Apache).
+- Webserver - the computer associated with your hosting account that runs your website *or* the program on that hosting account that serves web pages (e.g. Apache).
 See [hosting and domain concepts](/user/first_steps/hosting/).
 - `YOURACCOUNTFOLDER` - the folder  in your hosting account which holds your site's files.
 See [basic terms](/user/first_steps/basic_terms/).
 - `YOURLANGUAGE` - the language your site is presented in, default `english`.
 See [basic terms](/user/first_steps/basic_terms/).
 - `YOURSITE` - the domain name you are using.
 See [basic terms](/user/first_steps/basic_terms/).